WPD: 26-year-old victim in Saturday’s hit-and-run accident passes away

 The incident happened around 9:20 p.m.
 Saturday at Douglas and Greenwood.
-Wichita police arrested an 18-year-old man following a hit-and-run that left 26-year-old Lynny Pale critically injured.
+Wichita police arrested an 18-year-old man following a hit-and-run that left 26-year-old Lynny Poell critically injured.

-An investigation by the Wichita Police Department revealed Pale was leaving a business in the 100 block of S. Greenwood and was struck by a newer white sedan traveling north on Greenwood.
+An investigation by the Wichita Police Department revealed Poell was leaving a business in the 100 block of S. Greenwood and was struck by a newer white sedan traveling north on Greenwood.

 It is believed the sedan was traveling at a high rate of speed.
 The vehicle was found Sunday unoccupied at a hotel at 36th and Rock Road.